pghvlaans/sbotools/man/sbotools.hints.5.md

     !javacc

 Blacklist entries supersede optional dependency requests.

+To ask [sboupgrade(1)](sboupgrade.1.md) to rebuild a script's reverse dependencies upon upgrade or reinstall, place the name of the script on its own line with no whitespace, prepending a tilde:

+    ~libmodplug

 Many scripts on **SlackBuilds.org** have optional dependencies.
 To make **sbotools** recognize one or more optional dependencies for a script,